fabriziogiordano/policy/terms-of-service.md

 Third Party Intellectual Property; Copyright Notifications
 ----------------------------------------------------------

-Respect others' intellectual property rights, particularly others' copyrights; Vimeo does.
+Respect others’ intellectual property rights, particularly others’ copyrights; Vimeo does.
 Do not post material belonging to others as your own.

 Need copyright help?
 Do you believe someone is infringing your copyrighted material on Vimeo?
 Was your content taken down by mistake?
 Please see our [DMCA Notifications and Counter-Notifications process](dmca).

 VIMEO respects the intellectual property of others, and we ask our users to do the same.
 VIMEO may, in appropriate circumstances and at its discretion, terminate the accounts of users who infringe the intellectual property rights of others.
 VIMEO will remove infringing materials in accordance with the Digital Millennium Copyright Act if properly notified that content infringes copyright.
 Our DMCA Notifications and Counter-Notifications process is available [here](/dmca), and is hereby incorporated by reference into these Terms of Service.

-If you believe that your work has been copied in a way that constitutes copyright infringement, please provide VIMEO's Copyright Agent with a written notification containing all of the requisite information.
+If you believe that your work has been copied in a way that constitutes copyright infringement, please provide VIMEO’s Copyright Agent with a written notification containing all of the requisite information.

-Similarly, if you believe that your work has been removed or disabled by mistake or misidentification, please provide the VIMEO's Copyright Agent with a written counter-notification containing all of the requisite information.
+Similarly, if you believe that your work has been removed or disabled by mistake or misidentification, please provide the VIMEO’s Copyright Agent with a written counter-notification containing all of the requisite information.

 Electronic Delivery/Notice Policy and Your Consent
 --------------------------------------------------